Germany’s Harz Mountains – Heritage, Scenery and Steam Railway Tours

 Day 7 – Homeward Bound

-After a leisurely breakfast we travel south to Cologne where we board an ICE service to Brussels and take the Eurostar to London.
+After a leisurely breakfast you travel south to Cologne where you board an ICE service to Brussels and take the Eurostar to London.
 Arrive back in London mid-afternoon.

 Ibis am Marschiertor, Aachen